alf-tool/alf-core/doc/gh-pages/overview/alf-in-shell.md

 +--------+---------------------+
 </code></pre>

-As show below, Alf provides a fully-featured relational algebra.
+As show below, Alf provides you with a fully-featured relational algebra.

-<pre><code class="bash">
-$ ./bin/alf --help
+<pre><code class="bash">$ ./bin/alf --help

 alf - Relational algebra at your fingertips